thabo104/appstore-alexa-docs/_docs/firetv/channelcreator/channel-creator-submit-your-app.md

 Mac

 Shift+Command+4 on a high retina display.
 Draw the area you want.
 Upon release, a screenshot gets saved to your desktop.
 Open it in the Preview (default) app.
-Then click the {% include inline_image.html file="channel-creator-tooltbox" type="png" %}.
+Then click the {% include inline_image.html file="firetv/channelcreator/images/channel-creator-tooltbox" type="png" %}.
 Tools > Adjust Size to specify the size.
 If you didn't capture it at the exact preview size, then you may need to use the selection tool to change the dimensions and then crop.

 Windows